alifsatyawan/AI-plays-chess/README.md

 A classical AI chess engine in Python — Minimax + Alpha-Beta pruning with a web interface for human vs. AI play

+Note: This project uses classical AI techniques — specifically adversarial search (Minimax with Alpha-Beta pruning) and heuristic evaluation — rather than machine learning.
+It demonstrates how traditional AI methods can power a functional chess engine, allowing human players to compete against an AI opponent at configurable difficulty levels.

 ### **Live demo**
 - [aiplayschess.com](https://aiplayschess.com/)